Alcaro/misctoys/lazinessbugs.md

 =============

-For various bugs which I have found in various programs, but have not reported, due to absent, unresponsive or user-hostile bug reporting systems.
+For various bugs which I have found in various programs, but have not reported, due to absent, unresponsive, broken or otherwise user-hostile bug reporting systems.
 If you don't want my reports, I'm happy to oblige.

 The name "laziness bugs" is because it was originally true laziness.
 Then I started working down the list, but the name stuck.
 It doesn't really mean anything anymore.